theelims/ESP32-sveltekit/docs/statefulservice.md

 ## Placeholder substitution

 Various settings support placeholder substitution, indicated by comments in [factory_settings.ini](https://github.com/theelims/ESP32-sveltekit/blob/main/factory_settings.ini).
 This can be particularly useful where settings need to be unique, such as the Access Point SSID or MQTT client id.
+Strings must be properly escaped in the ini-file.
 The following placeholders are supported:

 | Placeholder  | Substituted value                                                     |
 | ------------ | --------------------------------------------------------------------- |